Join the ITE Community!

 IMG_4756620E762E-1

-My name is Blake James, I am 15 years old in my sophomore year of high school.
+My name is Blake James.
 I love hiking, camping, playing video games, watching movies, watching football, and writing fiction stories.
 I am mostly American but am part Irish, Ukrainian, and German.
 My Favorite thing about nature is how animals and people can adapt so well.
 For example there is water that we can drink, trees that give shade which can make the ground up to 30 degrees cooler, and some plants even have food that some animals and people live off of.

 ITE Programs and Internships: Youth Ambassadors for Southwest Cultures 2021, Desert Youth Heritage Project 2021, EcoNetwork 2021-2022